 From the information available, you can safely assume that a No vote will mean:

-If you just relied on the MSM and the BBC, nobody would really know what the facts actually are, the BBC in Scotland are blatantly pro-Union/Labour and anti-Independence/SNP, they will do anything to prevent the people of Scotland from hearing the truth, even removing comments from First Minister Alex Salmond from news bulletins.
+If you just relied on the MSM and the BBC, nobody would really know what the facts actually are, the BBC in Scotland are blatantly pro-British/Labour and anti-Independence/SNP, they will do anything to prevent the people of Scotland from hearing the truth, even removing comments from First Minister Alex Salmond from news bulletins.
 Only in Scotland have the BBC removed the ability to allow people to comment on political articles on their website, to allegedly improve debate!
 They brush over good news, if they actually decide to report it at all, and put a negative spin on items they can't avoid reporting on.
 They rarely mention business trips undertaken by the First Minister to promote Scotland.
-The BBC is supposed to be impartial, but they have a blatant Unionist agenda and operate with impunity.
+The BBC is supposed to be impartial, but they have a blatant British Nationalist agenda and operate with impunity.
 BBC Scotland is becoming no more than a political mouth piece for the No campaign.

 To highlight the ridiculous stories about the Alex Salmond, the SNP and Scottish Independence from the BBC and Reporting Scotland, the spoof website BBC Scotlandshire was created in the style of the real BBC website.
 Unfortunately the ridiculous spoof stories they used to highlight real issues were actually believed by people, who thought they were on the real BBC website and they had to read the stories twice to realise they weren't real.

 There are other sources of information out there, from political parties, non political organisations, alternate news sites, to individuals: